Vectorredz/CS-21-24.2_Project-1/Part-A/README.md

 ```
 ### Navigating Through The Arch242 Emulator Pyxel Window

 Once the command ran succesfully a `Pyxel` window will abruptly shows up in the screen.
-The `Pyxel` window represents the Snake Game.\
+The `Pyxel` window represents the Snake Game.

-Snake Game is a pyxel-based snake game that is encoded using the custom Arch 242 instruction set.
+Snake Game is a pyxel-based snake game that is encoded using the custom Arch-242 instruction set.
 The game screen includes the following:
 - **Game HUD:** Displays the instruction on how to play, accumulated score, LED currently on and LED currently off.
 - **Benchmark:** Displays the current status of the Arch242 CPU Emulator.
 It includes: current fetched instruction (in bin and assembly), program counter `(PC)` and register values `(RA, RB, RC, RD, RE, ACC, CF, TEMP)` at the current cycle.
 - **Game Grid:** Displays an LED matrix of 10 rows x 20 columns.
 This actually displays the `snake` the `player` will play as.